thisiscass/game-of-life/README.md

 The API is exposed over HTTP/HTTPS and supports both REST-like endpoints and SignalR hub endpoints.
 The client uses HTTP for control flows (e.g. “advance N steps”, “start”, “get next”) and subscribes to real-time updates for the “running” board via SignalR.

-A ```compose.yaml``` is included to run the backend (and optionally frontend) in isolated containers, with proper port bindings, so you don’t need to install .NET locally to run the system.
+A ```compose.yaml``` is included to run the backend in isolated containers, with proper port bindings, so you don’t need to install .NET locally to run the system.

 Please see [Architeture Decisions](./backend/Architecture.md) for an in-depth explanation.